folio-org/raml-module-builder/README.md

 ### Set up your pom.xml

-After including the maven plugin to generate our sources, we need to add a few more maven plugins:
+- Add the `exec-maven-plugin`.
+This will generate the POJOs and interfaces based on the RAML files.

-- Add the `aspectj-maven-plugin` to your pom.
+- Add the `aspectj-maven-plugin`.
 This is required if you would like the runtime framework to validate all URLs.

-- Add the `maven-resources-plugin` to your pom.
-This plugin will copy your RAML files to the /apidocs directory where they will be made visible online (html view) by the runtime framework.

-- Add the `maven-shade-plugin` to your pom, indicating the main class to run as `RestLauncher` and main verticle as `RestVerticle`.
+- Add the `maven-shade-plugin`, indicating the main class to run as `RestLauncher` and main verticle as `RestVerticle`.
 This will create a runnable jar with the runtime's `RestVerticle` serving as the main class.

+- Add the `maven-resources-plugin`.
+This will copy your RAML files to the /apidocs directory where they will be made visible online (html view) by the runtime framework.

+These are further explained below.

 ### Build and run